 Due to its geographic position in the Northern Rockies, Big Sky will typically receive less snow than Jackson Hole.
-Last winter, Big Sky received 266 inches, and the year before, it received 325 inches.
+Last winter, Big Sky received 208 inches; the year before, it received 162 inches.
 However, like most of Montana, Big Sky receives frigid temperatures for December through March.
-Daytime temperatures on the mountain will seldom reach above 30 degrees, and nighttime temperatures consistently dip into the negatives.
-These cold temperatures ensure that snow will stick around long after it’s fallen, giving Big Sky a consistently solid, chalky base regardless of the comparatively less snowfall it receives.
+Daytime temperatures on the mountain seldom exceed 30 degrees, and nighttime temperatures consistently dip into the negatives.
+These cold temperatures ensure that snow will stick around long after it’s fallen, giving Big Sky a consistently solid, chalky base regardless of its comparatively less snowfall.
 The cold temperatures also ensure that any powder that falls will fall as ultra-dry “cold smoke.”
-Jackson Hole also benefits from colder temperatures, meaning when the powder falls at either resort, it’ll more than likely be extremely dry snow that sticks around for weeks upon weeks.
+Jackson Hole also benefits from colder temperatures, meaning when the powder falls at either resort, it’ll likely be extremely dry snow that sticks around for weeks.

 Snow, vertical drop, and skiable acreage mean nothing if you don’t have legitimate terrain to make that snow and acreage meaningful.
 The two resorts are famed for their dry snowfall and massive vertical drops.
 Both mountains offer beginner-friendly terrain and a multitude of intermediate groomers that stretch on forever.
 But as we all know, it’s not beginner/intermediate terrain or an abundance of snowfall that has given Jackson Hole and Big Sky their iconic statues.
 It’s advanced and expert terrain that draws people to these resorts, and it’s advanced/expert terrain that has given these resorts their world-renowned reputations.

 Lone Peak is the singular peak that serves as the iconic symbol for Big Sky, and it’s probably the most recognizable peak in all of North America’s ski resorts.
 The Lone Peak tram shuttles skiers right up to the peak, and from there, there are sweeping views of two national parks and three states.
-The peak offers 1,400 vertical feet of steep, high-risk, no-fall zone skiing.
-Like the iconic 50-degree Big Couloir, some lines are so dicy that the resort requires you to check-in at the patrol shack before attempting them.
+Like the iconic 50-degree Big Couloir, some lines are so dicey that the resort requires you to check in at the patrol shack before attempting them.
 The Dictator Chutes are also another iconic zone on Lone Peak.
-Each chute is named after oppressive dictators to pay homage to the oppressive and terrifying steepness that you’ll experience on the runs.
-The runs are so steep that you have to be a very bad dude to ski them; Lenin, Castro, and Putin all have chutes named after them.
-Lone Peak isn’t home to all of Big Sky’s best skiing; legit terrain can also be found in the Moonlight Basin zone.
+Each chute is named after oppressive dictators to pay homage to the oppressive and terrifying steepness you’ll experience on the runs.
+The runs are so steep that you must be a nasty dude to ski them; Lenin, Castro, and Putin all have chutes named after them.
+Lone Peak isn’t home to all Big Sky’s best skiing; legit terrain can also be found in the Moonlight Basin zone.
 Headwaters is an expert ridge in the Moonlight Basin zone that requires a short hike to reach from the top of the Headwaters lift.
-Many of the chutes spanning from the Headwaters ridge drop down 2,000 vertical feet and require mandatory air.
+Many of the chutes from the Headwaters ridge drop down 2,000 vertical feet and require mandatory air.